 Volunteer Venture: Lexington lays the foundation for a deeper understanding of the issues inherent to Rockbridge County.
 Students work in cooperation with the Washington & Lee Habitat for Humanity student chapter and the Rockbridge County Habitat for Humanity national chapter.
 Students will also prepare and deliver nutritious meals to local agencies through the Campus Kitchen at Washington and Lee.

 The Washington, DC, Volunteer Venture trip is unique for its placement in our nation's capital and thus has a strong focus on the relationship of public policy and urban poverty.
-The trip's focus is on humanizing the faces of homelessness, hunger, and poverty in an urban setting, goals supported by work with organizations such as DC Coalition for the Homeless, DC Central Kitchen, and Food and Friends.
+The trip's focus is on humanizing the faces of homelessness, hunger, and poverty in an urban setting, goals supported by work with organizations such as the National Coalition for the Homeless, DC Central Kitchen, and Food and Friends.
 These excursions provide hands-on volunteer experience and bring students into direct contact with both impoverished persons and those who work alongside them to alleviate hunger and homelessness.